 - BEST OVERALL: LE LED Camping Lantern Rechargeable, 1000LM

-- BEST BANG FOR THE BUCK: Vont 2 Pack LED Camping Lantern
+- BEST VALUE: Vont 2 Pack LED Camping Lantern

 - BEST FOR POWER OUTAGES: CORE 500 Lumen CREE LED Battery Lantern